University of Fribourg: History

 granted some 2,500,000 CHF by the canton.
 The cantonal library became integrated with that of the university and the academy became the Faculty of Law.
 In 1939, the university moved to a new campus constructed on the former cemetery of Misericorde, ceding St. Michel to one of Fribourg's gymnasia, which took the name College St. Michel.
-During the Second World War, the university set up "university camps" along with the University of Zürich, HEC in St. Gall and a Lycée camp at Wetzikon provided a wide variety of courses to educate Polish prisoners of war.
+During the Second World War, the university set up "university camps" along with the University of Zürich, Handels-Hochschule in St. Gallen and a Lycée camp at Wetzikon provided a wide variety of courses to educate Polish prisoners of war.

 The Perolles campus was constructed on the site of a former wagon factory.

 Although many lectures were originally in Latin, Fribourg is now the only French/German bilingual university in the world (45% French and 55% German).
 The town itself is 70% French and 30% German.
 This fact, coupled with the traditional dominance of French as the language of the city aristocracy explains why French has remained so dominant in university administration and in the AGEF (Association Générale des Etudiants Fribourgois), the Student's Union.
 To commemorate the centenary of the university, La Poste issued a stamp depicting the figures Science and Sagesse.